 What is an Urban Clearway?

-An Urban Clearway is a designated section of a road in urban areas where stopping, parking, and sometimes loading and unloading vehicles are restricted or prohibited during specific times or at all times.
-An Urban Clearway aims to ensure the smooth flow of traffic and reduce congestion in busy areas.
-There are no unique road markings along an Urban Clearway, but there will be repeater signs throughout.
+An urban clearway is part of a road in urban areas where stopping, parking, and sometimes loading and unloading vehicles are restricted or prohibited during specific times.

 Start of the Urban Clearway